Johneriksson88/wedding/README.md

 ### Features Left to Implement

 - A future idea is to add a page with a story timeline, where the user can see a timeline with pictures of events through the couples relationship, from the first date to the wedding.
+- Another interesting addition would be to develop the process of booking rooms.

 ## Testing

 Apart from the two validator tests, the most continuous testing of the project has been testing different screen widths to make sure the website is responsive throughout.
-I opened the finished project on my iPhone and made sure it looked good in Safari as well as Chrome.
+I opened the finished project on my iPhone 13 and my wifes iPhone 12, and made sure it looked good in Safari as well as in Chrome.

 ### Lighthouse test ###